xizon/Dsure/README.md

-#  Dsure Web Development Framework  (Ultimate Edition 2014)
+# Dsure Front-end Development Framework that Web Designers

+# *Ultimate Personal Learning Edition 2014*

 ##  *Note: This procedure only learning and exchange.*